abraunegg/onedrive/docs/webhooks.md

-# How to configure receiving Real-time Changes from Microsoft OneDrive Service
+# How to configure receiving real-time changes from Microsoft OneDrive

 When operating in 'Monitor Mode,' receiving real-time updates to online data can significantly enhance synchronisation efficiency.
 This is achieved by enabling 'webhooks,' which allows the client to subscribe to remote updates.